 This includes becoming aware and accepting the best and the worst parts of you and also the disowned parts of ourselves.

-This implies realizing that you are responsible of your choices and actions.
+This implies realizing that you are responsible for your choices and actions.

 The practice of self-assertiveness